picnkname/carPi/README.md

 ##### Image Credits:
  * wifi by Gregor Cresnar from the Noun Project
+ * GPS by Gregor Cresnar from the Noun Project
+ * Globe by Gregor Cresnar from the Noun Project
+ * Power by Gregor Cresnar from the Noun Project
  * video-player by Garrett Knoll from the Noun Project
  * Headphone Jack by Lloyd Humphreys from the Noun Project
  * Shuffle by H Alberto Gongora from the Noun Project